-We help hospice patients of all ages, including Veterans, impoverished women on hospice, the homebound, homeless, and hospice patients in nursing facilities.
-We support aging and vulnerable people who have no resources to call upon at the end of their life.
+We help hospice patients of all ages and backgrounds, and we do not discriminate on the basis of race, color, religion, gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status.
+We support all aging and vulnerable people who have no resources to call upon at the end of their life.

 Our support transcends the usual scope of hospice care by providing assistance for services not covered by Medicare, Medicaid, or private insurance, and is available to patients regardless of which hospice provides their care.